Psychology has so many areas of study: clinical psychology, forensic psychology, and educational psychology, and the list goes on.

 Industrial and organizational psychologists can work with individual employees, groups, management teams, and consultants on improving workplace processes.

-For Dr. Jeremy Nicholson, a TCSPP professor of behavioral economics, I/O psychology is “a standardized skillset” that includes personnel selection, workplace training, business development, human resources, and consulting.
+For Dr. Jeremy Nicholson, a professor of behavioral economics at The Chicago School, I/O psychology is “a standardized skillset” that includes personnel selection, workplace training, business development, human resources, and consulting.

 While I/O psychology focuses on more individual and personal workplace issues such as engagement and morale, business psychology applies psychological practices to big-picture areas.